SujitKilli/Team1/README.md

 # VR-Paradise
-This is repo for our VR project
+This is a repo for our VR project